Pumpkin Island

 Pumpkin Island is a privately owned island in Keppel Bay on the southern Great Barrier Reef in Australia.
 It is 13.8 km off the coast from Yeppoon and has an area of 6.1 Hectares.
-In 2012 it was listed as the world's sixth most expensive private island.
+In 2012 it was listed in Australian media as the world's sixth most expensive private island available to hire.

 The island is owned and operated by Sojourn Properties Pty Ltd, a Queensland-based company and run by Sojourn Retreats.
-The resort operated using wind and solar power systems and filtered rain water for use as drinking water for its "7 self-catering units" which could accommodate up to 34 guests.
+The resort operates using wind and solar power systems, gas hot water, and filtered rain water for use as drinking water for its "7 self-catering units" which accommodate up to 34 guests combined.

-The island is one of four properties owned by the company as of 2020 the others are Eden, Yeppoon; Sandcastles, Zilzie; and Elysian Retreat on Long Island.
+The island is one of four properties owned by the company as of 2020.
+The others are Eden, Yeppoon; Sandcastles, Zilzie; and Elysian Retreat on Long Island.

 Before 1961, the island was an oyster farm owned by Snigger Findlay who lost it in a poker game to Roger Mason.
 By 1964, it was operating as a tourist destination.
-Sojourn Properties purchased the island in 2003 when it was a " low-key private resort" defined by the Rumbles as more of a "fisherman’s hideaway".
+Sojourn Properties purchased the island in 2003 when it was a "low-key private resort" defined by the Rumbles as more of a "fisherman’s hideaway".
 In addition to renovations and new buildings, they added a helicopter pad, two registered moorings and a 36-passenger boat for ferrying clients.